Unambiguous - [BLASPHEMOUS, FROM START TO FINISH - blog owner]

 Second, “the right to marry is fundamental because it supports a two-person union unlike any other in its importance to the committed individuals.”
 Here, too, that is true for gay as well as straight couples.
 “As this Court held in Lawrence,” Kennedy wrote, citing himself, “same-sex couples have the same right as opposite-sex couples to enjoy intimate association.”

-“A third basis for protecting the right to marry,” Kennedy continued, “is that it safeguards children and families and thus draws meaning from related rights of childrearing, procreation, and education.”
+“A third basis for protecting the right to marry,” Kennedy continued, “is that it safeguards children and families and thus draws meaning from related rights of childrearing, procreation, and education.”“The nature of marriage is that, through its enduring bond, two persons together can find other freedoms, such as expression, intimacy, and spirituality.”

 While this is usually a conservative talking point, Kennedy observed that “as all parties agree, many same-sex couples provide loving and nurturing homes to their children, whether biological or adopted.”
 Thus, “excluding same-sex couples from marriage thus conflicts with a central premise of the right to marry.”